Butler vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 19

 Butler vs. Georgetown Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted at several sportsbooks.
+See the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite